KyaraHost/Kyara-Bot/README.md

 |UserInfo|User Information|kya, userinfo <@user/id>|

 <p align="center">
-**This repo will be updated everytime a new version of kyara comes out**
+<b>This repo will be updated everytime a new version of kyara comes out</b>
 </p>
 <p align="center">
 Made with love by <b>Demon69</b> owner of <b>KyaraHost</b>.